 Setting Up Stitch

 The Free plan allows up to 5 integrations (or data sources) to be saved to any one destination at a time.
-You can save a total of 5 million total (not unique) rows of data every billing period in order to qualify for the free plan.
-If you opt for the Standard plan, you’ll start on their $100/mo plan for 10 million rows + access to all the free and standard integrations.
-If you need more rows, you’ll be able to upgrade.
+You can save a total of 5 million total not-unique rows of data every billing period in order to qualify for the free plan.
+If you opt for the Standard plan, you will start on their $100/mo plan for 10 million rows + access to all the free and standard integrations.
+If you need more rows, you will be able to upgrade.
 So if the data sources you want to use are available in the Free plan, you can still use that with Grow.

 Step 1: Set up an account

 To set up a new account, go to stitchdata.com, enter your email address in the field, and click Sign up for free.

 You will then be brought to a page where you can enter in your name and company info and set a password for your account, then click Save account details.